section-engineering-education/engineering-education/articles/php-yii2-framework/index.md

 ### Prerequisites
 To follow along with this tutorial, you need to have the following:
-- A code editor like [Visual Studio Code](https://code.visualstudio.com/download)
+- A code editor like [Visual Studio Code](https://code.visualstudio.com/download).
-- Knowledge of PHP, HTML, and CSS
+- Knowledge of PHP, HTML, and CSS.
 - Apache Web server.
 Download it [here](https://www.apachefriends.org/download.html).
 After installation, a folder `/opt/lampp` will be created but not a folder `/opt/xampp`.
 This folder is only created in Linux OS like Ubuntu.

 ### Step 1 - Install Yii 2
 Yii 2 can be installed from an archive file.

-This involves the following steps;
+This involves the following steps:

 1. Downloading the archive file from [yiiframeworks.com](https://www.yiiframework.com/download).
 Download the advanced application template.